JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 #### What we will aim for

-- Creating buildings that generate cash
+- Create buildings that generate cash
-- Creating buildings that generate other currencies
+- Create buildings that generate other currencies
 - Create buildings that generate other buildings
 - Have some upgrades
 - Have some form of prestige mechanic